Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 18 And when Ehud had finished presenting the tribute, he sent away the people who carried the tribute.
 19 But after reaching the carved images at Gilgal, he himself went back and said, “I have a secret message for you, O king.”
 So, the king said, “Silence.”
 And all his attendants went out from his presence.
 20 And Ehud came to him as he was sitting alone in his cool roof chamber.
 And Ehud said, “I have a message from God for you.”
 And he rose up from his seat.
 21 And Ehud reached with his left hand, took the sword from his right thigh, and thrust it into his belly.
 22 And the handle also went in after the blade, and the fat closed over the blade, for he did not pull the sword out of his belly; and the excrement came out.
 23 Then Ehud went out into the porch and closed the doors of the roof chamber behind him and locked them.

 24 When he had gone, the servants came, and when they saw that the doors of the roof chamber were locked, they thought, “Surely he is relieving himself in the closet of the cool chamber.”
-25 And they waited till they were utterly at a loss.
-But look when he still did not open the doors of the roof chamber.
-So, they took the key and opened them, and look there lay their lord dead on the floor.
+25 And they waited till they were utterly at a loss; but look, he

 31 And after him was Shamgar the son of Anath, who struck down six hundred Philistine men with an ox goad; and he also saved Israel.